wdi-sf-fall/notes/week_06_ruby_fundamentals_and_rails_intro/day_04_rails_intro/README.md

 Generators take care of proper naming, i.e. controller names will be **plural** and model names will be **singular**

 **Scaffolding** generates a complete set of MVC objects, fully *CRUDed*.
-If you want a little bit more control over what's being generated, you have the option to generate models and controller individually:
+If you want a little bit more control over what's being generated, you have the option to generate models and controllers individually.

-	rails g model ...
+	rails g model MODEL_NAME attr1:type attr2:type ...
-	rails g controller ...
+	rails g controller CONTROLLER_NAME method1 method2

 Use `rails g` to view a list of all generators.

+**Database Migration**

 To proceed with the cookbook application, we first need to migrate the database using `rake`.

 **Rake** is a tool you can use with Ruby projects.
 It allows you to use ruby code to define "tasks" that can be run in the command line.
 Use `rake -T` to see a list of build-in tasks.

 Run the migration:

 	bundle exec rake db:migrate